atreyasha/spp-explainability/docs/develop.md

 1. Methodologies

-    1. SoPa++

-        1. Add section describing transparency of SoPa++; specifically that is still a black-box using previous arguments -\> make it similar to SoPa section structure and link to following regex proxy section saying this is the post-hoc explainability method
+    **DEADLINE:** *\<2021-04-04 Sun\>*

-    2. Regex proxy
+    1. Regex proxy

-        1. SoPa++ simplification to regex proxy
+        1.  **TODO** SoPa++ simplification to regex proxy

-            1.  describe process of simplification

-            2.  describe importance of TauSTE layer for explainability and how discrete layers help

-            3.  link back to background concepts when we discuss bringing neural and regex model as close to each other as possible

-            4.  link this to explanations by simplification and regular expressions, as well as conversion from WFAs to FAs/REs -\> should be introduced in the background concepts

-        2. Pseudocode

-            1.  add pseudocode for SoPa++ simplification to get regular expressions

-            2.  add pseudocode for regex proxy compression

-            3.  report time complexities of the simplification process as well as compression where possible
+            1.  add psuedocode to further show simplifcation process -\> need to add functions to pseudocode

+            2.  add conditionals to check if document is of sufficient length

+            3.  mention compression process

-        3. Explain regex proxy forward-pass
+        2. Explain regex proxy forward-pass

             1.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need